Turner’s Pit Barbeque

 0/10 Ranking: 8.5/10

-Description: Crispy and very well cooked.
+Description: Crispy and very well-cooked.
 Could use some more seasoning to it, but would order again

 Sides – Southern Style Green Chili Mac N Cheese